 All Political Science students are required to meet with a faculty advisor at least annually for course and program advisement.
 Call 801-626-6694 for more information or to schedule an appointment.
 Teaching majors are encouraged to also consult with advisors in the Jerry and Vickie Moyes College of Education (call 801-626-6269).
 (Also refer to the Department Advisor Referral List.)

 Declare your program of study (see Enrollment Services and Information ).
 There are no special admission or application requirements for the Political Science major.
 Teaching majors must meet the Teacher Education admission and licensure requirements (see Department of Teacher Education ).

 Refer to Degree and General Education Requirements for either Bachelor of Science or Bachelor of Arts requirements.
 See specific requirements for the BA and BS under the major course requirements.
-Four Political Science courses can fulfill both general education and Political Science major or minor requirements: POLS 1100 fulfills the American Institutions requirement; POLS 2100 , POLS 2200 , and POLS 2300 are all Social Science General Education courses, but students may only count one of these three courses towards the Social Science General Education requirement.
+The following courses will fulfill both general education and program requirements: POLS 2100 , POLS 2200 , and POLS 2300 .
 Consult with a department advisor for specific general education guidelines.
 Political Science majors are generally encouraged to take MATH 1040 (Statistics) to fulfill their Quantitative Literacy Requirement and LIBS 2804 to fulfill Part D of their Computer and Information Literacy requirement.

 Students majoring or minoring in Political Science who transfer from another institution and who intend to graduate from WSU will be required to take, in the case of the minor, at least one class in POLS, and in the case of the major, at least two classes in POLS, including Senior Seminar.
 These classes must be taken during the calendar year immediately preceding graduation.